ciaranmcveigh5/tdd/README.md

 # tdd

-Collection of coding Kata from codewars.com completed using TDD principals
+Collection of coding Kata's from codewars.com completed using TDD principals